CoreWCF/CoreWCF/src/CoreWCF.Templates/README.md

 dotnet new corewcf
 ```

-- Using VS2022 you should find **Core WCF Service** project template
+- Using VS2022 you should find **CoreWCF Service** project template

 - Inspect and build the created project